You are here:

 Staff fully bought in once it became clear that the approach isn't only better for staff workload, it's also better for the pupils.

 Clare was careful to clearly set out what staff could stop doing, once this approach was in place.
-This avoids staff feeling overburdened with new initiatives, and ensures everyone is clear what to spent time on.
+This avoids staff feeling overburdened with new initiatives, and ensures everyone is clear about what to spend time on.

 On an ongoing basis